gebruno/icwmp/docs/arch/xml.md

 	max: integer
 }
 ```

-- tag_name: a sting that has as value the XML node tag name.
+-tag_name: a sting that has as value the XML node tag name.
 - validation_type: integer that its value is used to choose the suitable validation function
 - min: integer used to validate if value is in a range
 - max: integer used to validate if value is in a range